pulzze/autoflow-documentation/docs/ids/action-string-contains/fields/contents.md

-Value want to check it exists within string.
+The string to search for inside the given string.